mikebudzynski/apim-lab-2019-ready/readme.md

 ### Make sure the Service Bus output works

 Unfortunately, there is a bug in Azure Functions, which most likely prevented your *Order* Function from correct activation.
-To make sure your Function works, you need to repeat the following steps:
+To make sure your Function works, follow the steps below:

 1. Navigate to the Function App **store-order-...**.
+1. Go to the Function implementation.
+Click **Run** to see if the Function works.
+You should see the response:
+    ```JSON
+    {
+        "name": "Azure"
+    }
+    ```
+1. If you do not see the response, you need to recreate the Function's output - continue with the steps below.
+If you see the correct response, you can skip to the next section *Test the API*.
 1. Navigate to **Integrate** tab.
 1. Click on the existing Service Bus output.
 1. Select **Delete**.